crsacramento/rosalind_problems/README.md

 rosalind_problems
 =================

-Problems hosted on the Rosalind.info website, solved in C#.
+Solution of problems hosted on the Rosalind.info website, solved in C#.